BoostUnipd/website/content/authors/zanetti-marco/_index.md

     url: 'https://www.unipd.it/'

 # Short bio (displayed in user profile at end of posts)
 bio: PhD at Univeristy of Padova, then research fellow at CERN and research associate at MIT.
 Since 2002 member of the CMS collaboration, spanning detector construction and commissioning, trigger and computing development and operations, Higgs discovery, searches for Dark Matter and New Physics.
-Now focused on advanced technologies and statistical methods to reduce bias in the analysis of complex datasets, in particular the developmet of a triggerless readout for HEP detectors and Machine Learning based anomaly detection algorithms
+Now focused on advanced technologies and statistical methods to reduce bias in the analysis of complex datasets, in particular the developmet of a triggerless readout for HEP detectors and Machine Learning based anomaly detection algorithms.

 interests:
   - Fundamental Physics, Machine Learning and Bayesian Inference, Muon Collider.

 education:
   courses: